Review: Take Me with You by Tara Altebrando

 When tragedy destroys Ricey Kennedy’s family, Fear is never far behind.
 Forced to leave everything she’s ever known and move to New York, Ricey thinks life can’t get any worse.
 But then she meets Katrina, the high school’s mean girl.
 Day after day Ricey suffers the humiliating onslaught from the smooth-tongued bully, and it doesn’t take long before her self esteem is crushed into nothingness.

 Struggling through life, romance is the last thing on Ricey’s mind when she meets the cute Tom Wilson.
-But Tom is determined to show Ricey that she could have a real chance at a new … Continue reading
+But Tom is determined to show Ricey that she could have a real chance at a new life … Continue reading

 Review: The Crowd by Alleece Balts